pixelflinger/lanczos-2d/README.md

-We've seen above that to be able to fully reconstruct the original 2D image from its samples, the sampling operation needed to honor the Nyquist-Shannon Theorem.
+We've seen above that to be able to fully reconstruct the original 2D image from its samples, the sampling operation needed to honor the Nyquist-Shannon theorem.
 However, by default, rasterizing a triangle on the GPU does not.
 This often manifests with moiré patterns in areas of high frequencies.

 <img src="art/aliased_checker.png" style="width: 640px; image-rendering: pixelated;">\
 _Aliasing can be seen in the distance.
 Low frequencies appear where there should be none._

-Two ways that GPUs can help us mitigate this during rasterization, is by using MSAA and mipmaping.
+MSAA and mipmaping are Two ways that GPUs can use to help mitigate this during rasterization.
 MSAA addresses aliasing due to sampling the geometry, while mipmapping addresses aliasing due to sampling textures.

 > [!NOTE]
 > Shading computations can also create high frequencies, for example with